gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 > NOT designed for "parameterization"

 If you want to create a processor/cache hierarchy/etc. with different parameters:
-Extend using object-oriented semantics
+Extend using object-oriented semantics.

-Let's see an example
+Let's see an example.

 ---

 ## Quick reminder of gem5's architecture

-We will now create a new component
+We will now create a new component.

-Specialize/extend the "BaseCPUProcessor" to create an ARM processor which a singlatr out-of-order core.
+We will specialize/extend the "BaseCPUProcessor" to create an ARM processor with a singular out-of-order core.

 ![diagram of models, stdlib, and simulation control bg right:60% fit](./01-stdlib-imgs/gem5-software-arch.drawio.svg)